 SafeGuard LAN Crypt v 3.13 and above.

-Important: SafeGuard LAN Crypt version 3.13 retires in September 2010.
-We recommend you update your version as soon as possible.
-For further information please contact your Sophos sales representative.
+Important: SafeGuard LAN Crypt Client version 3.13 retires on September, 30th 2010.
+We recommend to update your version as soon as possible – for further information please contact your Sophos sales representative.